roman-milk/roman-milk.github.io/hurricane-gina.md

  "Yes.
 YES!
 I'll do whatever you want!
 Just fuck me."
 I screamed out, my voice hoarse.

  "But, just so were clear."
 Kiss.
 "You want to get me pregnant, right?"
 Kiss.
 "You want me to have your babies?"
 Kiss.
 "You want to breed with me?"
 Kiss.
 "Breed with your own mother-in-law?"
 Kiss.
 "You want your mother-in-law to be the mother of your children?"
 Kiss.
 "Is that what you want?"
 Kiss.
-Report_Story #5